devgateway/www.developmentgateway.org/_posts/2013-05-08-where-does-1-billion-in-official-development-assistance-go-in-nepal.md

 created: 1368030089
 old_path: news/where-does-1-billion-official-development-assistance-go-nepal
 title: Where Does $1 Billion in Official Development Assistance Go in Nepal?
-lede: On April 16, the Nepal Ministry of Finance (MoF) formally launched its second-annual Development Cooperation Report (DCR) for fiscal year 2012.
+excerpt: On April 16, the Nepal Ministry of Finance (MoF) formally launched its second-annual Development Cooperation Report (DCR) for fiscal year 2012.
 The DCR, which aggregates and analyzes information from the Nepal Aid Management Platform (AMP), dissects and displays for the public how $US 1 billion in development assistance – representing